mkoromina/SAFFARI/README.md

-Please check the Wiki page for more information on the fine-mapping pipeline implemented through Snakemake.
+Please check the Wiki page for more information for this fine-mapping pipeline implemented through Snakemake.